Debt Settlement Lawyer Philadelphia

 Talk to Our Lawyers

 It is important that you allow an attorney to assist you in this process.
 There are many pitfalls for debtors who engage in negotiation on their own.
 For example, if you reach a deal with a creditor and send them a check without first receiving a settlement offer from them, you have just paid part of your debt and you will continue to owe the remainder.
 As with all legal matters, details and technicalities can be very important.
 Place your trust in a lawyer who has negotiated debts for clients in the past.

-At the Law Office of Greg Prosmushkin, you will deal with an attorney who will personally handle your accounts.
+At The Law Offices of Greg Prosmushkin, P.C., you will deal with an attorney who will personally handle your accounts.
 You will not pay any upfront fees, and no fees will be due until at least one of your accounts has been settled.
 We do not force deals on you.
 Additionally, we are able to advise you about other financial management strategies to help you plan your financial future.
 Consultations are always free, so don’t delay.
-Let us help you solve your debt problems so you can get back to living your life.
+Let us help you solve your debt problems, so you can get back to living your life.

 This content was written on behalf of Greg Prosmushkin.